 To Do > Initiation > Planning > Execution > Performance/Monitoring > Closure > Done

-The sheer act of visualizing goals, work or tasks can help improve your team’s productivity.
-Kanban Zone provide many board templates that can be used as a starting point to visualize your process on a Kanban board.
+The sheer act of visualizing goals can help improve your team’s productivity.
+Kanban Zone provides many board templates that can be used as a starting point to visualize your process on a Kanban board.
 In fact, the Waterfall methodology can easily be mapped to a Kanban board.

 The future of project management with Kanban